Leiden Assessors Council (LAssO)

 The LAssO is responsible for the allocation of financial support for student board members and co-participation activities.
 It also has a subsidy budget for interfaculty initiatives.
 See funds page for details.

 Would you like to know more about what an assessor does?
 Or do you have questions, ideas or suggestions for improvements at your faculty?
 If so, contact your faculty’s assessor.
 If you have any general questions about LAssO you can get in contact with the chairman of the LAssO.
-For the academic year 2021-2022 this is Nadine Louissen, the assesor of the Faculty Governance and Global Affairs.
+For the academic year 2022-2023 this is Milou Voogd, the assesor of the Faculty of Medicine/LUMC.

-In the LUMC the assessor Rebekka van Beek functions as the linking-pin between students and the Board of Directors of the LUMC.
+In the LUMC the assessor Milou Voogd functions as the linking-pin between students and the Board of Directors of the LUMC.
 She advices the Board of Directors LUMC, in particular the dean, about student- and educational affairs.
 She is a member of several student- and educational committees of all University programs in the LUMC and is actively involved in policy-related activities in the LUMC.

 The assessor is also the chair of the Student Advisory Committee.
 She works together closely with directors in the LUMC, the Student Council, educational committees, the M.F.L.S.-board and other student representatives.
 On university level the assessor is part of the Leiden Assessors Council with the other seven assessors from the seven faculties of Leiden University.
 Together they work on university broad projects and meet with, among others, the Vice-Rector Magnificus.